RescueStationCIC/OperationLollipop/README.md

 1 .Open the remote project in VS Code
 When you start VS Code, look for the green >< in the bottom left corner.
 This will help you log into the RPi.
 VSCode will give you the option to Open A Folder.
 Browse to your downloaded fork of this project.
+2. Make a change tothis file, and attempt to check it back in.